Eko Hotels and Suites: Design

 The hotel building comprises 825 rooms and suites in four multistory buildings, clad in white with views of the Atlantic Ocean and the Kuramo Lagoon.
 The hotel located next to the financial centres of Lagos Island: Victoria Island.
 Eko Hotels & Suites has a sister hotel in Port Harcourt named Hotel Presidential.

 Events

-Eko Hotels & Suites has the largest Convention Centre in Nigeria.
-Events that have taken place at the hotel include; concerts, movie premieres, international exhibitions, weddings, conferences and Award ceremonies.
-The Convention center is usually used for these events and can cater to 6,000 people.
+Eko Hotels & Suites has the largest convention centre in Nigeria.
+Events that have taken place at the hotel include; concerts, movie premieres, international exhibitions, weddings, conferences and award ceremonies.
+The convention centre is usually used for these events and can cater to 6,000 people.
+The venue hosted the 2026 Africa Magic Viewers' Choice Awards.

 Restaurants

 There are eight restaurants and bars within the hotel complex: